szeyu/sppk-math/README.md

 do the check extra and check deleted first then execute them then only do the update just replace whatever user type with that only

+i can use echo output at that place because after header(...) then my all echo will gone plus echo can let me see the process